cljs/api/docfiles/compiler-options/modules.md

 Set the top-level [doc:compiler-options/source-map] to `true` to build source maps for all modules.

+For dynamic module loading at runtime, see [conwip-modules](https://github.com/bendyworks/conwip-modules).

 ## Examples

 <!-- AUTO-GENERATED docfile links for github -->